anoma/anoma-blog/apriori/envisioning-multichat:-exploring-chat-application-architectures-and-anoma's-potential.md

 ## Acknowledgements

-This art is Inspired by conversations with Christopher Goes, D, Naqib Zarin, TG, Yulia K, and Tobias Heindal.
+This art is Inspired by conversations with Christopher Goes, D, Naqib Zarin, TG, Yulia Khalniyazova, and Tobias Heindel.

-*Thank you to Christopher Goes and [@0x_Emperor](https://x.com/0x_emperor) for preliminary review and feedback.
+*Thank you to [Christopher Goes](https://x.com/cwgoes) and [@0x_Emperor](https://x.com/0x_emperor) for preliminary review and feedback.
 Note that, we did not make all of the requested changes.
 Review ≠ endorsement.*

 Indeed, this art [stands on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants), and our contributions here pale in comparison to the referenced literature. **All errors, mistakes, omissions are the author's own.**